herbertgithubaccount/MWSE/docs/source/types/mgeCameraConfig.md

 ### `shakeAcceleration`
 <div class="search_terms" style="display: none">shakeacceleration</div>

 Camera shake acceleration.
 Camera shake must be enabled to see an effect.
+The `shakeMagnitude` is increased by this value each second.

 **Returns**: